Fieldnote-AID/AppearanceContinuityDirector-/README.md

    * condition
    * visible details
 5. updates the tracked state for that character
-6. refreshes that character’s appearance Story Card
+6. refreshes that character’s appearance Story Card only if something changed

 This means the AI keeps seeing current appearance continuity without you manually editing cards every scene.